t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 However, edge computing also brings solutions in the security space: maintaining privacy by computing sensitive data closer to data generators is a major use case for IoT edge computing.
 An edge cloud can be used to take actions based on sensitive data, or anonymizing, aggregating or compressing data prior to transmitting to a remote cloud server.
 Edge computing communication brokering functions can also be used to secure communication between edge and cloud networks.

-# Acknowledgment
+# Acknowledgements

-The authors would like to thank Joo-Sang Youn, Akbar Rahman, Michel Roy, Robert Gazda, Rute Sofia, Thomas Fossati, Chonggang Wang, Marie-José Montpetit, Carlos J. Bernardos and Milan Milenkovic for their valuable comments and suggestions on this document.
+The authors would like to thank Joo-Sang Youn, Akbar Rahman, Michel Roy, Robert Gazda, Rute Sofia, Thomas Fossati, Chonggang Wang, Marie-José Montpetit, Carlos J. Bernardos, Milan Milenkovic, Dale Seed and JaeSeung Song for their valuable comments and suggestions on this document.